peterjc/peterjc.github.io/wiki/BioSQL.md

 MySQL Tips and Tricks
 =====================

-If you are getting timeout errors, check to see if there SQL server has any orphaned threads.
+If you are getting timeout errors, check to see if your SQL server has any orphaned threads.

 `mysql --user=root bioseqdb -e "SHOW INNODB STATUS\G" | grep "thread id"`